 The Caster is the angle created by the steering’s pivot point from the front to the back of the vehicle.
 Caster is positive if the line is angled forward and negative if its angled backwards.
 Positive caster will make the vehicle feel more stable at higher speeds and is extremely important in lifted vehicles.

 All three of these angles are important, but what is most important is how they all work together to get you the most life out of your tires, most stability at highway speeds, and the longest life out of steering and suspension components.

 The short answer is yes.
 In order for you to maximize your vehicle’s performance and avoid any significant damage, you’ll need a proper wheel alignment.
 Misalignment can cause a number of different issues which include lowered fuel efficiency, uneven tire wear, and accelerated wear of the camber, heel, and toe.
 With that said, there are a few signs that will indicate when your vehicle is misaligned.

 Ideally, you want the front two and back two tires to have matching wear patterns.
 If the wear pattern doesn’t match, then that can be a sign of wheel misalignment.
 Make sure to inspect your tire tread patterns as well, as it can be another indication of misalignment.

-If you feel your steering wheel vibrate, then you may have a misalignment.
-A typical reason for this is that the tires are actually working against each other when you drive (ex.
+A typical reason for vibrations is that the tires are actually working against each other when you drive (ex.
 The toe of your tires are facing inwards).
 The vibrating can become severe if left unattended, especially when you’re driving at higher speeds.

 Pulling means that your vehicle starts drifting one way or the other while driving.
 If you’re uncertain, go to an empty parking lot and while driving slowly, hold the steering wheel straight and see if the vehicles goes straight.
 If you notice your vehicle pulling left or right instead, then you’re dealing with pulling.